TAARS is an autonomous underwater detection and warning system.

 The system records the incident, providing instant notification of underwater activity.

-TAARS (Trigger AI Alert Relay Swarm) is an autonomous underwater response and alert system.
-It is designed to monitor seismic and man-made events, detect underwater anomalies, and instantly transmit alarms.
+TAARS (Trigger AI Alert Relay System) is an autonomous underwater response and alert platform.
+It is designed to detect significant underwater physical disturbances and transmit a geolocated alert after surfacing.

-TAARS operates on a passive standby principle: the device remains in standby mode until an abnormal acceleration is detected.
-Once activated, the Jerk Trigger System initiates the module's undocking and ascent to the surface, where TAARS transmits coordinates and an event log.
+TAARS operates on a passive standby principle: the device remains in a low-power standby state until an abnormal acceleration is detected.
+Once activated, the Jerk Trigger releases the ballast and the unit ascends to the surface, where it acquires a GPS fix, connects over the cellular network, and transmits its coordinates and an event log.